-Similar to when we are normalizing the feature vector, a useful trick in practice is to add a very very small value to the norm of $\mathbf{x}$ , so that we do not need to worry about the division by zero issues.
+Similar to when we are normalizing the feature vector, a useful trick in practice is to add a very small value to the norm of \mathbf{x} , so that we do not need to worry about division by zero issues.

-Task: Fill in the code for the function compute\cosine\distances and change distance function used in the main function in the code to get results.
+Task: Fill in the code for the function compute_cosine_distances and change distance function used in the main function in the code to get results.

-Report Item: Report the error rate of your k nearest neighbor algorithm in the validation set for k = 4 using cosine distance for original data.
+Report Item: Report the error rate of your k nearest neighbor algorithm in the validation set for k = 4 using cosine distance for original data without data transformation.

-Part 4.4 Tuning the hyper-parameter k (10pts)
+Part 3.4 Tuning the hyper-parameter k (10pts)

-Again, follow Part 4.1, however, this time we conduct experiments with $k = \{1, 2, 4, 6, 8, 10, 12, 14, 16, 18\}$ .
+Again, follow Part 3.1, however, this time we conduct experiments with $k = \{1, 2, 4, 6, 8, 10, 12, 14, 16, 18\}$ on the original dataset without data transformation.

-Task: Fill in the code for the function find\best\k.
+Task: Fill in the code for the function find_best_k.
+Recall that the choice of best hyperparameter is based on validation set.

 Report Item: (1) Report and draw a curve based on the error rate of your model on the training set for each k.
 What do you observe?
 (2pts) (2) Report and draw a curve based on the error rate of your model on the validation set for each k.
 What is your best k?
 (2pts) (3) What do you observe by comparing the difference between the two curves?
-(2pts) (4) What's the final test set error rate you get using your best-k?
-(1pt) (5) Comment on these results (3pts).
+(2pts) (4) What is the final test set error rate you get using your best-k?
+(1pt) (5) Comment on these results from the perspective of overfitting, generalization and hyper-parameter tuning.
+(3pts).